 - Use your transfers on your budget and mid-tier players to take advantage of good runs of fixtures and form.

-Below is an example of a team I created following these steps, with emojis representing the Locks, Swaps, and Bench players.
+Below is an example of a team I created following these steps, with emojis representing the Locks, Swaps, and bench players.

-I do not claim that this guide is guaranteed to work for you, but I hope the “Lock & Swap” offers you a simple, straightforward strategy that will help you learn and grow throughout the season.
+I do not claim that this guide is guaranteed to work for you, but I hope the “Lock & Swap” offers you a practical guide that will help you learn and grow throughout the season.

 More FPL Content

-Become a member
+Become a Fantasy Football Hub member